hantswilliams/book-healthinformatics-datascience/docs/Ch1/1-healthdatasources.md

 # 1.1 Health Data Sources

-In the dynamic landscape of digital health, a multitude of data sources have arisen, each offering a unique lens into the realm of healthcare:
+In the dynamic landscape of health-related data, a multitude of data sources have arisen.
+Each offering a unique lens into the realm of healthcare from a different perspective:

-## Traditional Sources
+## Traditional Perspectives:

 ### Electronic Health Records (EHRs) and Personal Health Records (PHRs)